astropy/astropy-APEs/APE5.rst

-  as there is no need to  transform to/from the "preferred" representation.However, it makes it very difficult to switch between representations, a task that is crucial for transformations (in most cases they are defined only on cartesian representations).It also  results in more work for any user that wants a custom system but wants to be able to use multiple representations.
+  as there is no need to  transform to/from the "preferred" representation.However, it makes it very difficult to switch between representations, a task that is crucial for transformations (in most cases they are defined only on Cartesian representations).It also  results in more work for any user that wants a custom system but wants to be able to use multiple representations.